VickersCode/MyWiki/README.md

 # VickersCode Personal Coding Wiki
 Because I want a concise place to search.

 If a pair of eyes happen to fall upon this that aren't mine, I'm not sure how useful it will be to you.
-This is just a quick ref for some of the stuff I constantly search the web for.
+This is just a quick ref for some of the things I constantly search the web for.
+It's meant to be very concise.
+Knowledge is assumed.
 ## Table of Contents
 1.  git/version control
 	1. basics